icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

 (2)	Condition and Price:
 Analyze how different conditions affect average pricing.
+The condition variable ranges from 0 to 4, likely representing different conditions from "poor" to "excellent".

 ![image](https://github.com/user-attachments/assets/e6243595-b881-4132-a3e5-edba6019dec7)